 (B) One bedroom with one bathroom;

 (D) Two bedrooms with one and one-half bathrooms;

 (F) Three bedrooms with one and one-half bathrooms;

 (H) Four bedrooms with two bathrooms.

 "Special facility use" means a use in a "special facility" as defined under section 206E-181.

-(b) At least fifty per cent of the countable floor area of each planned development on a lot of at least 80,000 square feet shall be developed as and made available for reserved housing units; provided that after five years from the effective date of Act , Session Laws of Hawaii 2009, the percentage shall increase to at least sixty per cent.
-The developer of the planned development shall divide the floor area required for reserved housing into and construct the number, types, and sizes of reserved housing units set by the authority.
-The authority shall set the number, types, and sizes of reserved housing units to establish sale prices or rents to be charged that are affordable to families intended to be served by the reserved housing units.
-The authority also shall set the number of parking stalls to be assigned to the reserved housing units.
+The developer of the development shall divide the floor area required for reserved housing into, and construct the number, types, and sizes of reserved housing units set by the authority.
+The authority shall establish sale prices or rents to be charged that are affordable to families intended to be served by the reserved housing units.
+The authority shall also set the number of parking stalls to be assigned to the reserved housing units.

-(e) Subject to the rules of the authority, reserved housing units shall be built prior to or concurrent with the planned development.
-Any project that provides more reserved housing units than required under this section may transfer excess housing credits to another project in Kakaako toward satisfaction of the reserved housing unit requirement of that project as follows:
+(g) Any project that provides more reserved housing units than required under this section may transfer excess housing credits to another project in the Kakaako community development district toward satisfaction of the reserved housing units requirement of that project as follows: